eliascccc/pdf-review-workflow/README.md

 > ⚠️ This is NOT a PDF parser.
 >
-> This project is a **framework for working with PDF parsing in a business setting**.
+> This project is a **framework for working with PDF parsing in an operations-perspective**.

 ---